Pope John XXII: Edward II and Irish bishoprics

 John received an embassy, in December 1316, from Edward II of England concerning the empty bishoprics of Dublin and Cashel.
-Included in his preferred appointees, Edward was adamant that John not promote any native Irishman to bishop or archbishop.
-John, promoted, William FitzJohn, bishop of Ossory to the bishopric of Cashel, while Alexander Bicknor, a personal recommendation of Edward, was given Dublin.
+Edward presented his preferred appointees and was adamant that John not promote any native Irishman to bishop or archbishop.
+John promoted William FitzJohn, bishop of Ossory to the bishopric of Cashel, while Alexander Bicknor, a personal recommendation of Edward, was given Dublin.

-In January 1318, John sent a congratulatory letter to Edward on his victory over Edward Bruce.
-He had passed an excommunication of all enemies of Edward and later singled out Robert and Edward Bruce.
-John had allowed Edward to keep the crusade tax imposed by the Council of Vienne, while reminding him that England was a papal fief and that he owed John an oath of loyalty.
-A few months later, John heard from Irish princes petitioning for the replacement of Edward as sovereign lord of Ireland, stating that successive kings of England had not respected the papal grant of Ireland to Henry II of England.
-John's letter to Edward inferred that a second papal evaluation of the lordship of Ireland was not out of the question.
+In January 1318, John sent a congratulatory letter to Edward II on his victory over Edward Bruce.
+He had passed an excommunication of all enemies of Edward II and later singled out Robert and Edward Bruce.
+John had allowed Edward II to keep the crusade tax imposed by the Council of Vienne, while reminding him that England was a papal fief and that he owed John an oath of loyalty.
+A few months later, John heard from Irish princes petitioning for the replacement of Edward II as sovereign lord of Ireland, stating that successive kings of England had not respected the papal grant of Ireland to Henry II of England.
+John's letter to Edward implied that a second papal evaluation of the lordship of Ireland was not out of the question.